-- 1. Legal spouse. - 2.
-State-registered domestic partner as defined in Washington State statute and substantially equivalent legal unions from other jurisdictions as defined in Washington State statute. - 3.
-Children.
-Children are eligible through the last day of the month in which their 26th birthday occurred except as described in subsection (g) of this section.
-Children are defined as the subscriber's: - a.
-Children as defined in Washington State statutes that establish a parent-child relationship, except when parental rights have been terminated; - b.
-Children of the subscriber's spouse, based on the spouse's establishment of a parent-child relationship, except when parental rights have been terminated.
-The stepchild's relationship to the subscriber (and eligibility as a dependent) ends on the same date the marriage with the spouse ends through divorce, annulment, dissolution, termination, or death; - c.
-Children for whom the subscriber has assumed a legal obligation for total or partial support in anticipation of adoption of the child; - d.
-Children of the subscriber's state-registered domestic partner, based on the state-registered domestic partner's establishment of a parent-child relationship, except when parental rights have been terminated.
-The child's relationship to the subscriber (and eligibility as a dependent) ends on the same date the subscriber's legal relationship with the state-registered domestic partner ends through divorce, annulment, dissolution, termination, or death; - e.
-Children specified in a court order or divorce decree for whom the subscriber has a legal obligation to provide support or health care coverage; - f.
-Extended dependent in the legal custody or legal guardianship of the subscriber, the subscriber's spouse, or the subscriber's state-registered domestic partner.
+- State-registered domestic partner and substantially equivalent legal unions from jurisdictions as defined in Washington State statute.
+Individuals in a state-registered domestic partnership are treated the same as a legal spouse except when in conflict with federal law. - Children, through the last day of the month in which their 26th birthday occurred regardless of marital status, student status, or eligibility for coverage under another plan.
+It also includes children age 26 or older with a disability as described below in "Children of any age with a developmental or physical disability."
+Children are defined as the subscriber's: - Children based on establishment of a parent-child relationship, as described in Washington State statutes, except when parental rights have been terminated. - Children of the subscriber's spouse, based on the spouse's establishment of a parent-child relationship, except when parental rights have been terminated.
+The stepchild's relationship to the subscriber (and eligibility as a dependent) ends on the same date the marriage with the spouse ends through divorce, annulment, dissolution, termination, or death. - Children for whom the subscriber has assumed a legal obligation for total or partial support in anticipation of adoption of the child. - Children of the subscriber's state-registered domestic partner, based on the state-registered domestic partner's establishment of a parent-child relationship, except when parental rights have been terminated.
+The child's relationship to the subscriber (and eligibility as a dependent) ends on the same date the subscriber's legal relationship with the state-registered domestic partner ends through divorce, annulment, dissolution, termination, or death. - Children specified in a court order or divorce decree for whom the subscriber has a legal obligation to provide support or health care coverage. - Extended dependents in the legal custody or legal guardianship of the subscriber, the subscriber's spouse, or the subscriber's state-registered domestic partner.
 The legal responsibility is demonstrated by a valid court order and the child's official residence with the custodian or guardian.
-Extended dependent child does not include a foster child unless the subscriber, the subscriber's spouse, or the subscriber's state-registered domestic partner for total or partial support in anticipation of adoption; and - g.
-Children of any age with a developmental or physical disability that renders the child incapable of selfsustaining employment and chiefly dependent upon the subscriber for support and maintenance provided such condition occurs before the age of 26.
-The following requirements apply to a dependent child with a disability: - The subscriber must provide proof of the disability and dependency within 60 days of the child's attainment of age 26; - The subscriber must notify the PEBB Program in writing when the child is no longer eligible under this subsection; - A child with a developmental or physical disability who becomes self-supporting is not eligible under this subsection as of the last day of the month in which they become capable of self-support; - A child with a developmental or physical disability age 26 and older who becomes capable of selfsupport does not regain eligibility under this subsection if they later become incapable of self-support; and - The PEBB Program (with input from the medical plan if enrolled in medical) will periodically verify the eligibility of a dependent child with a disability beginning at age 26, but no more frequently than annually after the two-year period following the child's 26th birthday.
+Extended dependent child does not include foster children unless the subscriber, the subscriber's spouse, or the subscriber's state-registered domestic partner has assumed a legal obligation for total or partial support in anticipation of adoption. - Children of any age with a developmental or physical disability that renders them incapable of self-sustaining employment and chiefly dependent upon the subscriber for support and maintenance, provided such condition occurs before the age of 26.
+The following requirements apply to a dependent child with a disability: - The subscriber must provide proof of the disability and dependency within 60 days of the child's attainment of age 26. - The subscriber must notify the PEBB Program in writing when the child is no longer eligible under this subsection. - A child with a developmental or physical disability who becomes self-supporting is not eligible as of the last day of the month in which they become capable of self-support. - A child with a developmental or physical disability age 26 and older who becomes capable of self-support does not regain eligibility if they later become incapable of self-support. - The PEBB Program (with input from the medical plan, if enrolled in medical) will periodically verify the eligibility of a dependent child with a disability beginning at age 26, but no more frequently than annually after the two-year period following the child's 26th birthday.
 Verification will require renewed proof of disability and dependence from the subscriber.